 An Act to change the name of George Byron Lyon, and of his family, by adding the name of Fellowes.

-[Assented to 16th May, 1856.]
+Assented to 16th May, 1856.

-WHEREAS George Byron Lyon, of the City of Ottawa Preamble. (late the Town of Bytown) in Upper Canada, Esquire, by his petition hath set forth, that in the year of our Lord one thousand eight hundred and forty-four, he married Mary Matilda Ottley Fellowes, and that by such marriage they have two sons and two daughters, named respectively, George Rockliffe Lyon, Charles Lyon, Catherine Lyon, and Charlotte Florence Lyon, and that for the benefit of his said wife and children it has become necessary for himself, his said wife and children, to adopt the family name of his said wife, and hath prayed the passing of an Act for such purpose, which prayer it is expedient to grant : Therefore, Her Majesty, by and with the advice and consent of the Legislative Council and Assembly of Canada, enacts as follows:
+Whereas George Byron Lyon, of the City of Ottawa (late the Town of Bytown) in Upper Canada, Esquire, by his petition hath set forth, that in the year of our Lord one thousand eight hundred and forty-four, he married Mary Matilda Ottley Fellowes, and that by such marriage they have two sons and two daughters, named respectively, George Rockliffe Lyon, Charles Lyon, Catherine Lyon, and Charlotte Florence Lyon, and that for the benefit of his said wife and children it has become necessary for himself, his said wife and children, to adopt the family name of his said wife, and hath prayed the passing of an Act for such purpose, which prayer it is expedient to grant: Therefore, Her Majesty, by and with the advice and consent of the Legislative Council and Assembly of Canada, enacts as follows:

-I. The said George Byron Lyon shall hereafter be called Surname of and known by the name of George Byron Lyon Fellowes; the G. B. Lyon and Mary Matilda Ottley Fellowes (alias Lyon,) his said wife, family changshall hereafter be called and known by the name of Mary ed.
-Matilda Ottley Lyon Fellowes; the said George Rockliffe Lyon, Charles Lyon, Catherine Lyon, and Charlotte Florence Lyon, their said children, shall hereafter be respectively called and known by the respective names of George Rockliffe Lyon Fellowes, Charles Lyon Fellowes, Catherine Lyon Fellowes, and Charlotte Florence Lyon Fellowes.
+I. The said George Byron Lyon shall hereafter be called and known by the name of George Byron Lyon Fellowes; the said Mary Matilda Ottley Fellowes (alias Lyon,) his said wife, shall hereafter be called and known by die name of Mary Matilda Ottley Lyon Fellowes; the said George Rockliffe Lyon, Charles Lyon, Catherine Lyon, and Charlotte Florence Lyon, their said children, shall hereafter be respectively called and known by the respective names of George Rockliffe Lyon Fellowes, Charles Lyon Fellowes, Catherine Lyon Fellowes, and Charlotte Florence Lyon Fellowes.

 II.
-The said George Byron Lyon, and Mary Matilda Ottley Change of Fellowes, (alias Lyon) his said wife, George Rockliffe Lyon, name not to Fellowes, (alras Lyon) his said wife, George Rockline Lyon, affect their Charles Lyon, Catherine Lyon, and Charlotte Florence Lyon, rights, or those their said children, by their respective names of George Byron of other par-Lyon Fellowes, Mary Matilda Ottley Lyon Fellowes, George ties.
-Rockliffe Lyon Fellowes, Charles Lyon Fellowes, Catherine Lyon Fellowes, and Charlotte Florence Lyon Fellowes, shall hereafter claim, obtain, exercise and enjoy all and every advantage, benefit, calling, profession, occupation, addition, title and degree which they respectively have, exercise and enjoy, or have been or might be entitled to by and under the surname of Lyon; and also shall respectively recover, have, hold and possess and be capable of inheriting all real and personal property and rights, interests, credits, moneys and securities of any nature or kind whatsoever, which they respectively at present have, hold or possess, or are respectively capable of recovering, having, holding, possessing or inheriting, or might hereafter respectively be capable of recovering, having, holding, possessing or inheriting, by and under the surname of Lyon;

-And also shall not hereafter, by reason of the change of name hereby made, be deprived of or disqualified from exercising or enjoying any addition, title, degree, qualification, advantage, benefit, possession, calling, appointment, honor, position, or any interest or property of any nature or kind whatsoever, which they now respectively have, hold, possess or enjoy, or are, or might hereafter respectively be capable of recovering, having, holding, possessing, inheriting and enjoying, if the said change of name had not been made by the adoption and addition of the said name of Fellowes.
+The said George Byron Lyon, and Mary Matilda Ottley Fellowes, (alias Lyon) his said wife, George Rockliffe Lyon, Charles Lyon, Catherine Lyon, and Charlotte Florence Lyon, their said children, by their respective names of George Byron Lyon Fellowes, Mary Matilda Ottley Lyon Fellowes, George Rockliffe Lyon Fellowes, Charles Lyon Fellowes, Catherine Lyon Fellowes, and Charlotte Florence Lyon Fellowes, shall hereafter claim, obtain, exercise and enjoy all and every advantage, benefit, calling, profession, occupation, addition, title and degree which they respectively have, exercise and enjoy, or have been or might be entitled to by and under the surname of Lyon; and also shall respectively recover, have, hold and possess and be capable of inheriting all real and personal property and rights, interests, credits, moneys and securities of any nature or kind whatsoever, which they respectively at present have, hold or possess, or are respectively capable of recovering, having, holding, possessing or inheriting, or might hereafter respectively be capable of recovering, having, holding, possessing or inheriting, by and under the surname of Lyon; And also shall not hereafter, by reason of the change of name hereby made, be deprived of or disqualified from exercising or enjoying any addition, title, degree, qualification, advantage, benefit, possession, calling, appointment, honor, position, or any interest or property of any nature or kind whatsoever, which they now respectively have, hold, possess or enjoy, or are, or might hereafter respectively be capable of recovering, having, holding, possessing, inheriting and enjoying, if the said change of name had not been made by the adoption and addition of the said name of Fellowes.